• Skip to primary navigation

 Now, before I go on, let me say that this lentil recipe isn't an intense, hot and spicy curry - so don't run away if you think that you are not a curry fan.

-Really--you don't know what you are missing.
+Really–you don’t know what you are missing.

-Most people who don't like curry don't like it due to its being spicy.
+Most people who don’t like curry don’t like it due to its being spicy.
 This dish is not that, and in fact, it feels like a real comfort food to me.
-In fact, there another recipe on my site that actually does feature curry and that is in fact my most requested recipe--Pakistani Kima.
+In fact, there is another recipe on my site that actually does feature curry and that is in fact my most requested recipe–Pakistani Kima.

 Think you don't like curry?
 You really should try BOTH of these recipes (these Indian Lentils and the Pakistani Kima).